Struct spa_loop_control_methods

 §enter: Option<unsafe extern "C" fn(object: *mut c_void)>

-Start an iteration of the loop.
 This function should be called before calling iterate and is typically used to capture the thread that this loop will run in.
+It should ideally be called once from the thread that will run the loop.

 §leave: Option<unsafe extern "C" fn(object: *mut c_void)>